 The Group has established a governance framework for monitoring and overseeing strategy, conduct of business standards and operations of the entire business.
-Details of the internal control and risk management systems which govern the Company are outlined in the Corporate Governance Report of the ENWL Annual Report and Consolidated Financial Statements, which are available on the website www.enwl.co.uk.
+Details of the internal control and risk management systems which govern the Company are outlined in the Corporate Governance Report of the ENWL Annual Report and Consolidated Financial Statements, page 34 to 40, which are available on the website www.enwl.co.uk.